Content Strategy Report for HealthReach

 Establish a workflow for creating, reviewing, and publishing content.

-Choose a consistent writing style guide to follow.
+Adopt a consistent writing style guide to strengthen brand voice.